 - The school must have a strong record of, or a demonstrated commitment to, employing local labour.

-- The school must declare that they will not engage in discriminatory recruitment practices.
+- The school must declare that it will not engage in discriminatory recruitment practices.

-2. How long can an international teacher be sponsored for?
+2. How long can an international teacher be sponsored?

-The most typical sponsored positions in Education sector are primary school teachers and secondary school teachers.
+The most typical sponsored positions in the Education sector are primary school teachers and secondary school teachers.

-- The secondary school teachers occupation is on the Medium and Long-Term Strategic Skills List (MLTSSL) and can be nominated for up to 4 years in each application.
+- The secondary school teacher occupation is on the Medium and Long-Term Strategic Skills List (MLTSSL) and can be nominated for up to 4 years in each application.

-If the schools would like to continue to sponsor the international teachers, the nomination can be renewed before the visa expires subject to satisfying the relevant requirements.
-This is where our immigration specialists at Ausdirect Migration can provide the end to end assistance.
+If the schools would like to continue to sponsor the international teachers, the nomination can be renewed before the visa expires, subject to satisfying the relevant requirements.
+This is where our immigration specialists at Ausdirect Migration can provide end-to-end assistance.

 3. Any requirements for advertising the job vacancies?

 As we have mentioned before, we have to demonstrate to the Government that the schools are committed to hiring locally.
-In order to prove the genuineness of the need to hire international teachers, we will have to go through a strict recruitment process to satisfy immigration requirements.
+To prove the genuineness of the need to hire international teachers, we will have to go through a strict recruitment process to satisfy immigration requirements.
 This process is called Labour Market Testing (LMT).

-The LMT requirements have been evolving over the years and becoming more and more strict than ever.
+The LMT requirements have been evolving over the years and becoming more strict than ever.
 Meeting the LMT requirements is critical to the success of the application.
-We had a number of employers in the education sector in the past attempted to lodge applications in-house but didn’t get enough luck and the applications were unfortunately refused by the Department of Home Affairs.
-As the requirements are very strict and subject to changes on a regular basis by the Government, this means staying updated to the latest regulatory requirements could be time consuming.
-As such, we strongly recommend schools to engage registered migration professional for assistance as the registered migration agent (RMA) usually keep abreast of the latest changes in regulation due to the fact that RMA will need to complete mandatory continuing professional development (CPD) for re-registration purposes on an annual basis.
+In the past, several employers in the education sector attempted to lodge applications through DIY but didn’t get enough luck, and the Department of Home Affairs refused the applications.
+We helped those schools to re-do the applications successfully.
+As the requirements are rigorous and subject to regular changes by the Government, staying updated on the latest regulatory requirements could be time-consuming.
+As such, we strongly recommend schools engage registered migration professionals for assistance as the registered migration agent (RMA) usually keeps abreast of the latest changes in regulation because RMA will need to complete mandatory continuing professional development (CPD) for re-registration purposes on an annual basis.
 At Ausdirect Migration, our specialists can assist your school in navigating every step through the process, saving schools precious administrative hours.

 4. What qualifications and experience level do the international teachers need to possess?

-Generally from the immigration regulatory perspective, the international teachers should have at least 2 years working experience on a full-time basis, preferably recent experience within the last 5 years.
-The period does not need to be continuous, and furthermore equivalent part-time work can also be considered.
+Generally, from the immigration regulatory perspective, the international teachers should have at least two years of working experience on a full-time basis, preferably recent experience within the last five years.
+The period does not need to be continuous, and equivalent part-time work can be considered.

 5. Are there any Government fees payable?